Ven. Choje Namse Rinpoche (1930-2009)

-(Since Lama Namse's passing, KSDL has moved to 7 Laxton Road, Toronto, ON.
-His attendant and nephew, Lama Tenzin, who studied at a unique Buddhist college in Toronto and who has studied Mandarin Chinese, is the director.
+After Lama Namse's passing in 2009, KSDL moved to 7 Laxton Road, Toronto, ON.
+His attendant and nephew, Lama Tenzin, who studied at a unique Buddhist college in Toronto and who has studied Mandarin Chinese, has been the director.

 Lama Namse, a dear friend and a remarkable lama, passed away in India at around 10:15 a.m. on Monday, Nov.
 30, 2009.
 He was 79 years old.
 He remained in tukdam for a day and then funerary rites were performed at Palpung Sherab Ling in India.

-Long Life Prayer for Lama Namse that had been composed by the 17th Karmapa Ogyen Trinley Dorje
+Prayer for Lama Namse composed by the 17th Karmapa Ogyen Trinley Dorje

 March 6, 2004, Mahamudra at Rigpe Dorje in Montreal: